rehierl/node-tree-outliner/2-2-implementation/0-2-implicit-associations.md

 * `0, [empty]` := `ni` *can not* close section `sj`

 Note that, if `n0` would be a type-1 sectioning node that declared section `s0`, then `n1,n2,n5` could technically be allowed to close `s0`.
-That is, because due to the definition of type-1 sectioning nodes, `n0` would not be associated with `s0`.
+That is because due to the definition of type-1 sectioning nodes, `n0` would not be associated with `s0`.